Earthquake Engineering for Embankment Dams: Instructors

 Geosyntec Consultants, Inc.

-Glenn J. Rix is a senior principal geotechnical engineer based in Georgia with more than 30 years of experience focused on the areas of geotechnical earthquake engineering and engineering seismology.
+Dr. Glenn J. Rix is a senior consultant geotechnical engineer based in Georgia with more than 35 years of experience focused on the areas of geotechnical earthquake engineering and engineering seismology.
 His practice includes seismic hazard and risk assessment and mitigation for civil infrastructure.
-Glenn joined the firm following a 23-year career as a professor in the School of Civil and Environmental Engineering at the Georgia Institute of Technology.
+Glenn joined the firm following a 24-year career as a professor in the School of Civil and Environmental Engineering at the Georgia Institute of Technology.
 Since joining Geosyntec, Glenn has performed seismic hazard and risk analyses, liquefaction triggering evaluations, site response analyses, and seismic stability and deformation analyses for embankment and concrete dams, coal combustion residual (CCR) storage facilities, municipal and hazardous waste landfills, liquefied natural gas facilities, and highway bridges.
 He has also served as an external peer reviewer for seismic hazard analyses for nuclear power plants and provided litigation support for numerous cases related to the effects of blasting- and construction-induced ground vibrations on structures.
-Glenn is a leading authority on in-situ seismic methods and is a co-author of Surface Wave Methods for Near-Surface Site Characterization and the forthcoming American Association of State Highway and Transportation Officials (AASHTO) Manual on Subsurface Investigations.
+Glenn is a leading authority on in-situ seismic methods and is a co-author of Surface Wave Methods for Near-Surface Site Characterization and the American Association of State Highway and Transportation Officials (AASHTO) Manual on Subsurface Investigations.

 Christie Hale, Ph.D.